David Braz

-David Braz de Oliveira Filho (born 21 May 1987), known as David Braz, is a Brazilian professional footballer who plays as a central defender for Mirassol.
+David Braz de Oliveira Filho (born 21 May 1987), known as David Braz, is a Brazilian professional footballer who plays as a central defender for Ponte Preta.

 Club career

 Palmeiras

 Born in Guarulhos, São Paulo, Braz graduated with Palmeiras' youth setup.
 He made his professional debut on 10 February 2007, coming on as a substitute for Dininho in a 1–1 home draw against Bragantino for the Campeonato Paulista championship.

 Braz appeared more regularly in the Campeonato Brasileiro Série A, after the arrival of new manager Vanderlei Luxemburgo.
 However, after struggling with injuries, he lost his starting spot.

 Panathinaikos

 On 19 January 2009, Braz signed a four-and-a-half-year deal with Greek giants Panathinaikos in a free transfer, after alleging irregularities with his contract.
 He made his debut for the side on 15 March, replacing fellow countryman Marcelo Mattos in a 1–0 away defeat of Thrasyvoulos.

 Flamengo

 On 21 July 2009, after appearing rarely, Braz signed a one-year loan deal with Flamengo.
 He made his debut on 9 August, starting in a 1–0 home win over Corinthians.

 A backup to Álvaro and Ronaldo Angelim, Braz contributed with one goal in ten appearances as his side lifted the league trophy in the last round.
 On 12 August 2010, Flamengo acquired 60% of his rights, with the player signing a new four-year deal.